Suicide halts Brazil trial of Chinese vaccine attacked by Bolsonaro

 Bolsonaro has previously said the federal government will not buy the vaccine, although he had appeared to soften his position before his celebratory social media post on Tuesday.

-His stance has set a clear political battleline with the governor of Sao Paulo, Joao Doria, who has said his state will both import the vaccine and produce it.
+His stance has set a clear political battle line with the Sao Paulo Governor Doria, who has said his state will both import the vaccine and produce it.
 Work has even begun on a plant capable of producing 100 million doses a year.

-Doria, who is widely expected to challenge Bolsonaro at the next presidential election in 2022, has said a public inoculation program in Sao Paulo with the Sinovac vaccine would likely be rolled out as early as January.
+Doria is widely expected to challenge Bolsonaro at the next presidential election in 2022.

 Sinovac is also hoping to supply its experimental coronavirus vaccine to more South American countries by outsourcing some manufacturing procedures to Butantan.

-Late stage trials are also being conducted in Indonesia and Turkey.
-Indonesia’s state-owned Bio Farma said on Tuesday that its Sinovac vaccine trials were “going smoothly.”
+Late-stage trials are also being conducted in Indonesia and Turkey.
+Indonesia’s state-owned Bio Farma said on Tuesday its Sinovac vaccine trials were “going smoothly.”

-Four COVID-19 vaccines are being tested in Brazil, including those developed by Oxford University with AstraZeneca Plc and the candidate developed by Johnson & Johnson.
+Four COVID-19 vaccines are being tested in Brazil, including one being developed by Oxford University with AstraZeneca Plc and another from Johnson & Johnson.

 Pfizer’s vaccine, developed in partnership with Germany’s BioNTech SE, is undergoing late-stage tests involving 3,100 volunteers in Sao Paulo and Bahia states.